How to buy Aurizon (AZJ) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Aurizon Holdings Limited is a railroads business based in Australia.
-Aurizon shares (AZJ) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Aurizon has a trailing 12-month revenue of around $3.1 billion..
+Aurizon shares (AZJ) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Aurizon has a trailing 12-month revenue of around $3 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Aurizon